Community Service Grants

 Registered NZDA dentists and NZDA student members are eligible to apply.
 Applications can also be submitted by a member dentist on behalf of a cross-functional team of allied dental professionals.

-Applications for 2019 Grants is now open.
+Applications for 2019 Grants are now closed.